 No one, after drinking old wine wishes for new; for he says, “The old is good enough.”
 (Luke 5:39)

-The new covenant is better in every way – the Bible says so.
+The new covenant is better in every way.
 Surely no one who has tried both would prefer the old.
 It doesn’t make sense.

 But it makes perfect sense to someone like me.